 Program Description Eligible Customer Class Program Run Dates realize mulched areas of their gardens can remain healthy with less water.
-Pool Cover Rebate Single family or duplex residential customers can apply SFR 2014 - 2019 Program for a rebate up to \$50 towards the cost of a pool cover.
+Pool Cover Rebate Program Single family or duplex residential customers can apply for a rebate up to \$50 towards the cost of a pool cover.
 Covering a swimming pool when it is not in use is the most effective means of reducing evaporative water loss.
-Rain Barrel Rebate 2014-2019 : Single family or duplex residential SFR 2014 - 2019 Program customers can apply for a rebate up to \$50 towards 2020 - Current the cost of a rain barrel to collect rainwater that can be used to supplement landscape irrigation.
-2020 : Residential and commercial customers with active potable water service can apply for a rebate up to \$0.50 per gallon of storage when they install rain rain barrels and cisterns may not exceed \$1,000 per cito Residential HECW Rebate MMWD customers can apply for a rebate towards the SER 1998 - 2010 Program cost of installing a qualifying residential high-efficiency 511 2013 - Current 1 rogium clothes washer that meets current water and energy 2015 Current efficiency requirements.
-SFR Turf Removal MMWD customers participated in the state Save Our SFR 2015 - 2016 Program Water turf replacement program, which offered \$2/sq ft of turf removed.
-SFR Water Use A free service for SFR customers that involves a visit to SFR 1995 - Current Surveys/Audits Program their property to review water use and identify ways to save water indoors and outside.
-SFR WBIC Rebate Residential customers can apply for a rebate up to \$20 SFR 2013 - 2015 Program per active irrigation station when they purchase and install a new weather based irrigation controller to replace an existing standard controller.
-2024 2245 Tier 4 Exemption An incentive program designed to help save water and SFR 2004 - 2015 Program lower customer's water bill.
-To qualify, customers must meet the District's current water conservation suctomor's property then becomes event from Tier Four water rates for a two-year period.
+SFR 2014 - 2019 Rain Barrel Rebate Program 2014-2019: Single family or duplex residential customers can apply for a rebate up to \$50 towards the cost of a rain barrel to collect rainwater that can be used to supplement landscape irrigation.
+2020: Residential and commercial customers with active potable water service can apply for a rebate up to \$0.50 per gallon of storage when they install rain barrels and/or cisterns at their sites.
+Total rebates for rain barrels and cisterns may not exceed \$1,000 per site.
+SFR 2014 - 2019 2020 - Current Residential HECW Rebate Program MMWD customers can apply for a rebate towards the cost of installing a qualifying residential high-efficiency clothes washer that meets current water and energy efficiency requirements.
+SFR 1998 - 2010 2013 - Current SFR Turf Removal Program MMWD customers participated in the state Save Our Water turf replacement program, which offered \$2/sq ft of turf removed.
+SFR 2015 - 2016 SFR Water Use Surveys/Audits Program A free service for SFR customers that involves a visit to their property to review water use and identify ways to save water indoors and outside.
+SFR 1995 - Current SFR WBIC Rebate Program Residential customers can apply for a rebate up to \$20 per active irrigation station when they purchase and install a new weather based irrigation controller to replace an existing standard controller.
+SFR 2013 - 2015 Tier 4 Exemption Program An incentive program designed to help save water and lower customer's water bill.
+To qualify, customers must meet the District's current water conservation standards and pass a verification site visit.
+The customer's property then becomes exempt from Tier Four water rates for a two-year period.
 This means their water will be billed at no higher than Tier Three rates.
-Time of Sale (Toilet An ordinance-based program that required the SFR 2002 - 2006 Retrofit) Program installation of low flow plumbing (toilets no greater , than 1.6 gpf and pressure reducing valves set at no greater than 50 psi unless required for irrigation) at
+SFR 2004 - 2015 Time of Sale (Toilet Retrofit) Program An ordinance-based program that required the installation of low flow plumbing (toilets no greater than 1.6 gpf and pressure reducing valves set at no greater than 50 psi unless required for irrigation) at SFR 2002 - 2006